Colorless to Yellow to Brown

 Elainic acid, cis-9-Octadecenoic acid

-In general, the manufacturing process of oleic acid involves a mixture of fats consisting of beef tallow, lard, and vegetable oil.
-These mixed fatty acids are acquired by refining and hydrolyzing oil fat.
-The mixture of fatty acids is coldly compressed to obtain oleic and stearic acid.
+In general, the process for the production of oleic acid involves a mixture of fats consisting of beef tallow, lard, and vegetable oil.
+These mixed fatty acids are produced by refining and hydrolyzing oil fat.
+Oleic and stearic acid are produced by cold compressing the mixture of fatty acids.
 Afterward, a set of processes of dehydration and distillation is conducted to produce crude oleic acid and stearic acid as a by-product.
-The distillate of the process is collected to have 80% composition of oleic acid content.
+Eighty percent of the distillate obtained from the process is made up of oleic acid.

 It serves as an emollient in cosmetics, creating an oily layer that retains skin moisture due to the water-binding properties of the compound.
 This helps keep the skin healthy and moisturized by preventing moisture loss.

 It is used in the surfactant-making process.
 Clothing stains can be removed from garments by using surfactants as a cleaning agent.
 The surface tension between two liquid phases—oil and water—is lowered by oleic acid.
 Additionally, oleic acid is used to make plasticizer.
 A plasticizer is a production-use ingredient that softens material by reducing its viscosity.